-It comes in three pieces anyway – the long couch piece (as seen across the back wall in the Cincinnati living room above or the picture below), the chaise (as seen in our office here) and then the two middle cushions that sit between the two other pieces.
+It comes in three pieces anyway – the long couch piece (as seen across the back wall in the Cincinnati living room above or in the picture below), the chaise (as seen in our home office) and then the two middle cushions that sit between the two other pieces.

 Plus I think it’s one of those things that you as the homeowner are much more aware of than visitors are.
 Sometimes in conversations with friends, it would come up that this isn’t really a standalone couch, and people were always surprised it was part of a sectional.